The financial bad habits you should give up for Lent... and then for good

 When you’re trying to save money it’s hard to justify going for dinner or to the cinema.
 But with a little research first, you can still do these things and cut down your spending.

-Voucher codes and coupons are available at a huge range of restaurants, as we highlight in our Frugal Food piece.
+Voucher codes and coupons are available at a huge range of restaurants, as we highlight in our Frugal Food blogs.
 There are also often deals on going to the cinema or the theatre.
-We pick out the best in our Frugal Friday article, while How to cut the cost of your cinema tickets is also worth a read.
+We pick out the best in our Frugal Friday blog, while How to cut the cost of your cinema tickets is also worth a read.

 7. Not being paid to shop